 Funding for support coordination is inconsistent

-So what should be expected as a change in future for support coordination service?
+So what should be expected as a change in the future for support coordination service?

 NDIA quite confidently proposed that they will take a market stewardship approach to bring positive change with an aim to bringing improvements and stated that it would do it by –

-Lifting quality by encouraging the sector for a better engagement with existing quality standards.
+Lifting quality by encouraging the sector to a better engagement with existing quality standards.

 Encouraging all NDIS providers, whether they are registered or not, and NDIS workers that they have current obligations to comply with the NDIS Code of Conduct.

-NDIA mentioned that range of initiatives to come from them, which were specified but it could mean steps towards building capability of the sector.
+NDIA mentioned a range of initiatives to come from them, which were specified but it could mean steps towards building the capability of the sector.

-NDIA did highlight an already implemented capacity building initiative that started in late 2019 named as Exceptionally Complex Support Needs Program (ECSNP) which ran for two years and is a national program aimed at building capability of support coordinators working with participants with complex support needs.
+NDIA did highlight an already implemented capacity-building initiative that started in late 2019 named as Exceptionally Complex Support Needs Program (ECSNP) which ran for two years and is a national program aimed at building the capability of support coordinators working with participants with complex support needs.

 Support coordination will be considered in the Annual Pricing Review (the Review).

-Ways to Promoting and protecting the safety of participants – emphasising that all NDIS providers and workers have an obligation to promote the safety of participants under the NDIS Code of Conduct
+Ways to Promote and protect the safety of participants – emphasize that all NDIS providers and workers have an obligation to promote the safety of participants under the NDIS Code of Conduct

-How would NDIA help improve coordination and build capacity of coordinators
+How would NDIA help improve coordination and build the capacity of coordinators?

 Some possible mechanisms listed for improving the capacity of the sector are as below -